stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 <i class="fas fa-info-circle"></i> For more detailed information on the creation and purpose of these notes, read the chapter on ["Critical Notes"](/resources/open-handbook/chapter-1/) in the *Open Handbook*.
 {{< /hint >}}

+---

 ### III.
 Contribute to Hive

 Hive is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
 We will build this resource together as a class---sharing the work of interpreting, analyzing, and questioning the complex course readings we encounter.

 We will use shared <i class="fab fa-google-drive"></i> [Google docs](https://google.dartmouth.edu/) to create the Hive resource.
-Each reading in the [WR2 syllabus](/courses/writing-2/wr2-syllabus) has an attached Google doc located in a link beneath it.
-Each of my course sections has their own dedicated Hive page.
-Please make sure to make your contribution to the proper course section, indicated with the following notations:
+Each reading in this syllabus has an attached Google doc located in a link beneath it.
+There is a Hive document dedicated to your course section, so please make sure to make your contribution to the proper one.
+You may distinguish the documents by examining the notations, as in the example below:

 - [<i class="fab fa-forumbee"></i> <sup>6</sup>]() : Hive page for section 6
 - [<i class="fab fa-forumbee"></i> <sup>7</sup>]() : Hive page for section 7